RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **JCL Editing**

-1. Double-click the **ZBNKSTMT.jcl** file in Solution Explorer to open it in the JCL editor.
+In **Solution Explorer**, double-click the **ZBNKSTMT.jcl** file to open it in the JCL editor.

 The editor enables you to edit JCL files in text view and offers a basic level of colorization for items such as reserved words and comments.
 The JCL editor does not support background parsing or syntax checking.

 **BMS Editing**

 There are two ways to edit BMS files.
 The first one is to use the basic BMS text editor available in the IDE.
-The other is to use a WYSIWYG version, the Rocket BMS Painter, which is available as a separate utility installed with this product.
+The other is to use a WYSIWYG version, the Rocket® BMS Painter, which is available as a separate utility installed with this product.

 To open the BMS file in the IDE text view: